Introduction to Single Phase Induction Motors

 Torque Slip Characteristics of Single-Phase Induction Motor

-know, the torque equation of the induction motor is (refer Torque in Three
+As we know, the torque equation of the induction motor is (refer Torque in Three Phase Induction Motor)

 Now as we